lucasmoten/ods19/README.md

 ```
 cd $GOPATH/src/decipher.com/object-drive-server
-#make an rpm and call it build number 2600.
+#make an rpm as version 1.0.9 and call it build number 2600.
 It will be in current directory when done
-./makerpm 2600
+./makerpm 1.0.9 2600
 ```